microsoft/fhir-loader/readme.md

 ## Prerequsites
 1. The FHIR-Bulk Loader & Export requires the following components:
-   + Azure API for FHIR, Azure Healthcare APIs FHIR service, or OSS FHIR Server
+   + Azure API for FHIR, Azure Health Data Services FHIR service, or OSS FHIR Server
    + *Optional* FHIR-Proxy (with Key Vault)

 2. You must have at least a Contributor role in your Azure subscription so that you can create/update the following resources: